jterrazz/package-typescript-quality/README.md

 # Package Quality

-This package provides ESLint and Prettier configurations for TypeScript projects.
+This package provides ESLint and Prettier configurations for TypeScript projects, along with a convenient quality-check command to run all quality checks in parallel.

 ## Installation